nhsconnect/FHIR-CDS/pages/explore/api_composition.md

     <td><code>1..*</code></td>
     <td>Reference(Practitioner | Device | Patient | RelatedPerson)</td>
     <td>Who and/or what authored the composition</td>
-    <td>This MUST be a reference to a Device resource, representing the EMS which is responsible for the encounter</td>
+	<td>This MUST be a reference to a <code class="highlighter-rouge">Device</code> resource, representing the EMS which is responsible for the encounter</td>
 </tr>
 <tr>
   <td><code>title</code></td>